Debragga

 5. Into the pan you have been cooking the vegetables, turn up the heat and brown the beef in batches.
 You are aiming for deeply browned, not burnt, so keep the batches small.
 (Add more oil if needed.)
 Remove the meat as it’s done to another bowl.

-6. Add brandy to the pan (or some beef broth) and over high heat, scrape up what you can of the bits; lower the heat to a simmer.
+6. Add reserved cup of red wine to the pan and over high heat, scrape up what you can of the bits; lower the heat to a simmer.

 7. Add wine reduction, beef stock and meat to the pan.

-9. Uncover the pan and add the pearl onions, mushrooms, and bacon or salt pork.
+9. Uncover the pan and add the pearl onions, mushrooms, and bacon.

 10. Bake 30 minutes.